 - Short Transitions Are Better for CPA Firms – There is a common misconception in the industry that a long transition period is better for client retention.
-It is understood that the seller has a relationship with clients and the buyer has to develop their own separate relationship.
+It is understood that the seller has a relationship with their clients and this relationship cannot simply be “handed off” to a new owner.
 More often than not, long-term seller involvement hinders the buyer’s ability to nurture and develop a bond with clients.
 It’s very difficult to work in the shadow of the previous owner.
 Keep your transition period short and allow the new owner to build and grow a new relationship with the accounting firm’s client base.

-- Have a game plan.
-Having a clear plan of action ahead of closing is incredibly helpful.
+- Develop a Transition Plan – Having a clear plan of action ahead of closing is incredibly helpful.
 No matter what time of year you buy or sell an accounting practice, the first month or so can be quite busy.
 Planning the transition prior to closing allows everyone to think without the pressure of the early demands of ownership.
 Develop a plan for staff involvement, client announcements and meetings, as well as operational concerns.
 There is a lot to do and maintaining a good perspective of what should take priority after closing is key.

 - Will I have a job?

-- Making Sure It’s A Good Fit – Ultimately, the buyer and seller need to be a good fit for each other or the other 4 concepts won’t make much difference.
+- Making Sure It’s A Good Fit – Ultimately, the buyer and seller need to be a good fit for each other or the other four concepts above won’t make much difference.
 Make sure that personalities and philosophies match up fairly well.
-There is no such thing as a perfect fit and no 2 people will operate a practice in exactly the same way.
-However, if you are selling your practice, you need to be fairly certain that the buyer you have chosen will be fairly well liked and respected by your clients and staff.
+There is no such thing as a perfect fit and no two people will operate a practice in exactly the same way.
+However, if you are selling your practice, you need to be fairly certain that the buyer you have chosen will be well liked and respected by your clients and staff.